 Kukumberg did eventually make the jump to North America – playing one season with the AHL’s Toronto Marlies where he tallied eight points in 54 games.
 But that quickly changed and he was back over in Slovakia for the 2006-07 season and remained in Europe where he most recently played the 2019-20 season with Hradec Kralove of the Czech league.

 - Ryan Callahan, RW – Drafted 127th overall by the New York Rangers

-He may not have been the most noticeable miss at the time of the draft, but Ryan Callahan has gone on to have a decent NHL career as one of the more vocal leaders for both the New York Rangers and Tampa Bay Lightning.
-A big body and tough competitor he hasn’t always been the most offensive player, but still has put up 386 pints in 755 regular season games through 2018-19, at which time he was still playing.
+He may not have been the most noticeable miss at the time of the draft, but Ryan Callahan went on to have a decent NHL career as one of the more vocal leaders for both the New York Rangers and Tampa Bay Lightning.
+A big body and tough competitor he wasn’t always the most offensive player, but still put up 386 points in 757 regular season games before retiring following the 2018-19 season.

 Round 5, 157th Overall – Dmitry Vorobiev, D (Tolyatti Lady, Russia)

 Another round, another pick and yet another player who didn’t crack the NHL for the Maple Leafs.
 In the fifth round, the Leafs took Dmitry Vorobiev out of Russia with the 157th overall selection.